 3.7 Summary

-Countless of models have been put forth in the literature for financial data.
+Countless models have been put forth in the literature for financial data.
 The i.i.d. model may be a rough approximation of reality, but it is functional and widely used by academics and practitioners.
 Some key points of the i.i.d. model for financial data include:

-Sample estimators perform poorly: This is not unexpected since the sample mean and sample covariance matrix are optimal estimators under the assumption of Gaussian distributed data, which does not hold in practice.
+Sample estimators perform poorly: This is not unexpected since the sample mean and sample covariance matrix are optimal estimators under the assumption of Gaussian-distributed data, which does not hold in practice.

 Robust estimators are necessary: The spatial median and Tyler estimator are examples of robust estimators against outliers for the mean vector and covariance matrix, respectively.